steven-klein/unique-set-demo/README.md

 > Demonstration site verifying requirements of the UniqueSet function

+## Live Demo

+A live demo using the function in the browser can be seen [here](https://uniqueset.now.sh/).

 ## Running Tests

 Variants of the function were written in JavaScript, Java, and Elixir, with the live demo using the JavaScript implementation.